efrecon/primer/README.md

 to a `.env` formatted file.
 By default, and if it exists, primer will read the file called `primer.env` from the current directory when it is called.
-As this file can contain any number of environment variables, including `PRIMER_STEPS` to control which steps to execute and in which order, it is able to form a "contract" describing what to install on a particular host.
-Placing these file in revision control, combined with the ability for primer not only to install, but also clean a system, it make possible to operate on existing OS installations in a reproducible way.
+As this file can contain any number of environment variables, including `PRIMER_STEPS` to control which steps to execute and in which order, the file forms a "contract" describing what to install on a particular host.
+Placing relevant `.env` formatted files under revision control, combined with the ability for primer not only to install, but also clean a system, makes it possible to operate on existing OS installations in a reproducible way.

 ## Steps